waynewu6250/flask-app-folder/README.md

 https://medium.com/@waynewu_25577/docker-flask-mysql-%E5%9F%BA%E6%9C%AC%E4%B8%B2%E6%8E%A5%E6%95%99%E5%AD%B8-77eff0871954

 1. To use:
-First open your terminal and locate in flask-redis folder, then type in:
+First open your terminal and locate in flask-mysql folder, then type in:
 ```
 bash run.sh
 ```